xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 ## 5) `TextReader.ReadLine()` fast but...

-I have been using `TextReader.ReadLine()` when reading the input Markdown document.
+I started the implementation by using `TextReader.ReadLine()` when reading the input Markdown document.
 The great thing about the implementations of this method is that they are usually enough fast.

 The [`StreamReader.ReadLine`](https://github.com/dotnet/coreclr/blob/6cd92b2da7b3aac86598e7b8d7b6fad063239b6b/src/mscorlib/src/System/IO/StreamReader.cs#L728)  for example is well optimized, using internally a pool of `StringBuilder`